AzalS1/Slutuppgift---Systemutveckling-i-Python/README.md

 # Slutuppgift---Systemutveckling-i-Python
-Course repo for my work in systemytveckling i Python.
+Course repo for my work in systemytveckling in Python.